a-pritchard11/pritchard_alexander_bathurst-alden_tegan/README.md

 - I've seen Billy Talent 4 times, Ghost once, Avenged Sevenfold once, Maneskin twice, and My Chemical Romance once
 - I have Tilly registered and trained to be an emotional support dog
 - I have more dislikes than likes, but I kept the list short
 - I have been to Germany and the UK
+- I originally hated dogs, but Tilly changed that opinion for me